Photo: Wikimedia Commons / Rainer Mittelstädt

 It was a disappointing end for the Netherlands, made all the worse as it was against their biggest rivals.
 Johan Cruyff was named in the team of the tournament, alongside fellow team-mates Rob Rensenbrink, Johan Neeskens and Ruud Krol.

-So whilst ultimately they didn't lift the trophy, they remain one of the all-time favourite teams of many football fans, with a real legacy and love not found amongst many of the teams that actually went on to lift the trophy.
+So, whilst ultimately they didn't win the World Cup, the Netherlands team of 1974 remain one of the all-time favourites of many football fans, with a real legacy and love that’s not found amongst many of the teams that actually went on to lift the trophy.

 Not just one of the greatest teams never to win the World Cup, but also one of the world's greatest ever teams.